mahsaboostani/Todo-list/README.md

 You can simply run `npm install` to install all dependencies.
 Then you can run project with `npm run serve`.

 For making it ready to deliver to production you can use `npm run build`.
-Also, you can see a live verion [here](https://funny-todo-list.herokuapp.com/).
+Also, you can see a live [Demo](https://funny-todo-list.herokuapp.com/) on Heroku.

 # Test
 This project has unit tests.
 You can run them with `npm run test:unit`